 Pneumatic nail guns tend to be more consistent, and aren’t prone to electrical failure, but this usually means dragging around an air compressor.
 If you go with a battery-powered nail gun, you’ll be free from a cord, but you’ll need to worry about battery life.
 To save time, make sure to get extra batteries and chargers if opting for a battery-powered nailer.

-Consider the nail capacity and adjustable magazine.
+Consider the nail capacity and adjustable magazine

 Bigger magazines mean less time spent reloading, smaller ones are easier to reload and lighter—it’s a balance, and one each roofer must figure out for themselves.
 Adjustable magazines allow for greater flexibility with different types of nails used on various roofing materials as well as to accommodate assorted sizes of nail packs.